Your Nervous System is Stuck In Alert Mode?

 Here’s What’s Really Going On:

-Since then, it’s learned to treat even minor internal sensations as potential threats.
+Since then, its kept a watchful eye and treat even minor internal sensations as potential threats.
+Signs of another panic attack.

-It’s not the panic that’s running the show anymore...
+It’s not the panic itself that’s running the show anymore...

 And that fear is what’s keeping your nervous system stuck in high alert.